 How to post HTML Form Data to the Server?
 [C#/.NET Code]

 To post HTML form data to the server in URL-encoded format using C#/.NET, you need to make an HTTP POST request to the server and provide the HTML form data in the body of the C#/.NET POST message.
 You also need to specify the data type using the Content-Type: application/x-www-form-urlencoded request header.
-HTML form data can also be sent to the server using the HTTP GET method.
+You can also send HTML form data to the server using the HTTP GET method.
 In this case, HTML form data is passed in the URL as key/value pairs separated by ampersands (&), and keys are separated from values by equality (=).
 The C#/.NET code was automatically generated for the POST HTML Form example.

-In HTTP, there are two ways to send HTML forms to the server, both from browsers and from C#/.NET code.
+In HTTP, there are two ways to submit HTML forms to the server using the application/x-www-form-urlencoded and multipart/form-data content types.
+HTML forms can be submitted from browsers and from C#/.NET code.

 HTML Login Form Request Example